Thursday, July 30, 2009

 We went up to the new development, signed the paper work and put down the earnest money for the property this afternoon.
 After we were done, we went over and walked around the pond across the street.
 Every few steps we walked, a frog would jump into the pond.
 They were everywhere and the boys loved it.
 Two houses down from our lot, we saw a lady outside watching her little boy ride his bike on the driveway so we went over to introduce ourselves and say hi.
 We visited with her for a few minutes.
 She was very nice and friendly and her little boy is right around the same age as our sons.
 It is going to be so nice to be in a neighborhood where there are other little kids the same age as ours.
 I think the boys are really going to love this place.

 We had a little boy funny as we arrived at the development to sign the paper work this afternoon.
-N had fallen asleep in the car on our way up to the property.
+Nick had fallen asleep in the car on our way up to the property.
 He was awake when we stopped.
 I was unfastening his seat belt and he said, "Mommy, feel my foot!"
 I was a bit confused at first, as I felt his foot, and then he said, "It feels fuzzy!"
 That's when I understood that it had fallen asleep.
 (Isn't fuzzy a great way to describe this?)
 This must have been the first time that this had happened to him because he was so surprised and thought it was so funny.
-It was cute to watch his reaction.
+It was cute to watch his reaction, telling me to feel his foot as if I could feel it too.
 I helped him out of the van and let go of his hand as he started to walk away from me and he promptly fell down.
 He was not hurt but just continued to express surprise, as I helped him up and started to carry him but then he said he thought it was OK again.
-I put him down and he limped for the first couple of steps and then he was OK again.
+I put him down and he limped for the first couple of steps and then he was OK.

 We have been getting a good bit of rain lately and have been enjoying cooler, cloudy weather.
 It has been such a relief.
 Time for bed.
 Good night.